 NOTE: THIS IS PART OF A SERIES OF CLIENT ALERTS OUTLINING RECENT CHANGES TO COLORADO’S EMPLOYMENT LAWS, MOST OF WHICH TAKE EFFECT AUG.
 10.

-This document is intended to provide you with general information regarding recent changes to Colorado's employment laws.
+This document is intended to provide you with general information regarding Colorado's workers' compensation laws.
 The contents of this document are not intended to provide specific legal advice.
 If you have any questions about the contents of this document or if you need legal advice as to an issue, please contact the attorneys listed or your regular Brownstein Hyatt Farber Schreck, LLP attorney.
 This communication may be considered advertising in some jurisdictions.
 The information in this article is accurate as of the publication date.
 Because the law in this area is changing rapidly, and insights are not automatically updated, continued accuracy cannot be guaranteed.